Ziaul Haque Zia

 Ziaul Haque Zia (জ়িয়াউল হ়ক় জ়িয়া; 11 March 1953 – 4 November 2016) was a Bangladesh Nationalist Party politician.
 He was a 4-term Jatiya Sangsad member representing the Lakshmipur-1 constituency.
-He served as the Minister of Local Government, Rural Development and Co-operatives between 2001 and 2006.
+He served as the minister of local government, rural development and co-operatives between 2001 and 2006.

 Early life

 Zia was born on 11 March 1953, into a Bengali Muslim family in the village of Keturi in Bhadur Union, Ramganj, Noakhali District, Bengal Presidency (now in Lakshmipur District, Bangladesh).

 Career

 Zia started working in Rupali Bank.
 He joined the Bangladesh Nationalist Party in 1986.
 In 2008, the special court convicted Zia of amassing wealth illegally and concealing information from the Anti-Corruption Commission.
 In 2009, a High Court bench granted bail to eight convicts including Zia.
+He was the owner of Royal Filling Station, situated in Dhaka's Mohakhali area.
+The caretaker government confiscated the station in 2007 but it was later returned to Zia.